 When nutrition falls short, stamina in the bedroom can drop too, even if you seem healthy in your day-to-day routine.
 This guide will take you through the steps to recognize the signs of diet-related stamina loss and show you how to restore your energy and confidence.

-Start by noticing what’s happening in your body during intimacy.
+Begin by paying attention to what’s happening in your body during intimacy.
 Pay attention to your energy, how long you last, and whether you feel fully engaged.
 Your stamina relies on steady blood flow, strong energy, and balanced hormones.

 1. Notice sudden drops in energy during intimacy

 Note if you feel tired too quickly during sex.
-It can be because your body may not be getting enough nutrients from your diet.
-Low energy often comes from eating foods high in sugar, unhealthy fats, and refined carbs, which cause quick spikes and crashes.
+It may be because your body is not getting enough nutrients from your diet.
+Low energy often results from consuming foods high in sugar, unhealthy fats, and refined carbohydrates, which cause rapid spikes and crashes.

 - Watch for symptoms like breathlessness or fatigue within minutes.